-Please Note: Long post ahead.
+Please Note, Long post ahead.

 I remember I had no shoes on.
 It was my rare fee Sunday.
-I was lazing in barn when I heard a large commotion outside.
+I was lazing in the barn when I heard a loud commotion outside.
 Now I wasn’t worried.
 Fighting, beating, yelling and all that jazz was a part of my daily life.
-Yet I was never the one to yell or beat but the one who was yelled at and the one who was beaten up.
+Yet I was never the one to scream or beat but the one who was yelled at and the one who was beaten up.
 I don’t know why I could never retaliate.
 It was not that I did not have it in me.
 I just wouldn’t even though I wanted to…

 I don’t remember any other detail though, of these things, I only remember Willy.
-I was 15 when he came to our barn and I knew in my heart that from that day onwards all would be good.
+I was 15 when he came to our barn, and I knew in my heart that from that day onwards all would be good.
 My folks back home did not think so.
 They thought I was queer.
 They kept saying I had a big head.
 A big empty head.
 I would be made to sit at the end of the table.
 I ate only potato and peas.
 They thought I had a limited sense of taste.
-Not true but they never really bothered.
+Not exact but they never really bothered.

-Ma looked at me with watery eyes and John my brother said she cried a lot and it was because of me.
+Ma looked at me with watery eyes, and John my brother said she cried a lot and it was because of me.
 I did not deserve to live, they said.
 Whatever does that mean?
 John said all the fights at home happened because of me.
 I don't see how.
 Pa never spoke to me.
-I did not exist for him, like I never existed for Pete.
+I did not exist for him like I never existed for Pete.
 But it was okay.
 Pa never beat me.
 I liked him for that.
 Ma never said much either.
 I don't remember talking to them.

 I liked church picnics though.
-I liked that people wore colourful clothes that day.
+I loved that people wore colourful clothes that day.
 They came with large baskets and mats.
-They would gather around chat and eat.
+They would gather in chat and eat.
 They would meet their neighbours and laughter rang through the day.
 I never found anything funny.
 They thought I was funny.
 They stared at me.
 Especially the girls.
 They would laugh from a distance and smile.
 But if I went near them, they would shriek and run.
 I wonder why.
 John beat me up once.
 I don't know why.
 He was yelling as he pulled his punches.
 I had messed with his girl.
 I did not know what was going on.
 My cheek hurt for the rest of the week and Ma bought me chicken soup.

 That was the Sunday before Willy came.
 I knew Willy would talk to me.
 I knew he would be my friend.
 Pa said I could have him.
 Told me Willy was an old horse.
 John and Pete just looked away.